DDI-TU-Dresden/thonny-wiki/Pygame.rst

 Using Pygame in Thonny
 =======================

-Thonny bundles starting with 1.3 (and already some experimental bundles of 1.2) have Pygame preinstalled. **In Windows and Mac Pygame should work out-of-the-box.**
+Thonny bundles starting with 1.3 have Pygame preinstalled. **In Windows and Mac Pygame should work out-of-the-box.**

 **Linux** bundles contain Pygame itself but not the libraries required by it (SDL and co.).
 Fortunately popular distros have a Pygame package meant for Python 2, which we can use for installing Pygame dependencies.
 It doesn't matter whether you install this package before or after installing Thonny.